xyven1/neovim-config/README.md

 This is my neovim configuration.
 It uses recent and maintained plugins with a focus on performance and a complete developer experience.
 Load times in around 30ms on an 8 core laptop.

+Some nice features include:
+- Robust and automatic session management *per branch* in directories, as well as the ability to create custom sessions.
+- Popular and functional colorschemes preinstalled
+- Modern ui with Noice, nvim-notify, and others
+- Almost entirely lazy loaded
+- Searchable (`<space>ek`), well documented, and thorough keymappings
+- LSP, DAP, and linting, all completely language agnostic
+- Treesitter textobject bindings that will become staples of your workflow

 ## Install Steps

-1. First clone this repo into ~/.config/ with the a command like the following:
+1. First clone this repo into `~/.config/` with the a command like the following:

-`git clone https://github.com/Xyven1/neovim-config.git ~/.config/nvim`
+`git clone https://github.com/xyven1/neovim-config.git ~/.config/nvim`

+or if you already have a config

+`git clone https://github.com/xyven1/neovim-config.git ~/.config/xyven1/neovim-config`

+Note: if you use the second option run neovim with `NVIM_APPNAME=xyven1/neovim-config/`

-2. Install neovim **nightly** from your package manager, or use the following script:  `~/.config/nvim/scripts/nvim.sh`
+2. Install neovim **>=v0.10.0** from your package manager, or use the following script:  `~/.config/nvim/scripts/nvim.sh`
 4. Install the dependencies listed below (ones necessary for basic functionality are marked with !)
 3. Run the command `nvim` and let Lazy.nvim do its thing, then run `:COQdeps` to install the dependecies for `coq_nvim`
 4. Restart nvim, and everything should work.